expo/appjs24-workflows-workshop-lessons/06-widgets-part2.md

 ### Exercise 4(i).
 Read the file from the widget

-TODO: update with image code, I only did this with text before

 Now that we're saving the file to the group path, let's read the same file from the widget.
 Let's make some updates to **HelloWidget.swift**.

-1. Update `SimpleEntry` in **HelloWidget.swift** to include image data:
+1. Update the **HelloWidget.swift** to display the image.
+You can copy over the [new HelloWidget.swift](/companions/06/HelloWidget.swift).

+#### What are we doing here?
+This isn't really a SwiftUI workshop, so we're not going into too many details.
+But, in brief, we are updating the data structure to support image data:

 ```swift
 struct SimpleEntry: TimelineEntry {